oVirt/ovirt-site/source/feature/boot.html.md

 This feature will provide an [ISO](http://jenkins.ovirt.org/fabiand_boo_build_testing/) to install an stable oVirt Engine Appliance or oVirt Node Appliance to a host.
 The appliances are fetched over the internet from Jenkins.

+**Note: This feature will download a lot of data from the internet.
+Thus the speed of the installation depends on the speed of your internet connection.**

 ![](Ipxe-iso-screenshot.png "Ipxe-iso-screenshot.png")

 ### Owner